 Meesh Hammer-Kossoy examines the social justice issues of Eritrean and Sudanese refugees in Israel and what it means to us today, especially during Passover when we are commanded to “love the stranger because you were strangers in Egypt.”

-Meesh teaches Talmud and the Social Justice Track at Pardes.
+Meesh is the Director of the Pardes Year Program, where she has been making her professional home since 1999.
 Originally from Washington, D.C., Meesh has a B.A. in Near Eastern and Judaic Studies from Brandeis University, and a M.A. and Ph.D. from New York University.
 Her dissertation explored the courageous manner in which the rabbis of the Talmud created a new criminal punishment system.
 In 2015, Meesh completed her studies at Beit Midrash Har'el and received ordination from Rabbi Herzl Hefter and Rabbi Daniel Sperber.
 Click here to read more.